Psoriasis

 Systemic medications are prescription medications that affect the entire body, and are usually reserved for patients with moderate to severe psoriasis who are not responsive to or eligible for conventional topical medications or ultraviolet (UV) light treatments.

 Biologic medications are developed from living sources, such as cells, rather than combinations of chemicals like traditional drugs.
-As of January 2007, Amevive, Enbrel, Raptiva and Remicade are approved by the U.S. Food and Drug Administration (FDA) for treating psoriasis.
-Enbrel, Humira and Remicade are FDA-approved for the treatment psoriatic arthritis.

 Other biologics are being developed for treating psoriasis and psoriatic arthritis.

 Biologics are fairly new treatments for psoriasis and psoriatic arthritis.
 Their overall safety is still being evaluated; long-term side effects are not fully known.
+Thus far, most biologics for psoriasis have been rated Pregnancy Category B, relatively safe for in pregnant women if the benefits outweigh the risks and with the approval of your obstretician.

 ------------------------------------------------------------------------------------------------